 Blending a traditional Celtic pub style with a "micro-club" ambiance, this hipster hotspot in the Grands Boulevards neighborhood features indie, electro-pop, and punk music spun by well-known musicians and DJs until 5 a.m.
 Crammed and cozy, with a majority of anglophone dancers, the club also serves as the spot for after-show parties for crowds spilling out from the nearby (and legendary) Olympia concert hall.

 Featuring sunken dance floors and an international crowd often in search of a mood-altering experience, the Rex Club easily recalls the big techno-grunge clubs of London.
 The music here is usually bass-heavy house and electronica, while crowds don't start pouring in until well after the metro has closed.
 The bouncers here are known to be temperamental and grouchy at times, though, so come dressed the part (avoid jeans and t-shirts) and make sure to toe the line when in line.

 Set beneath the stately Pont Alexandre III, this may be the only club you'll ever set foot in that's literally nestled under a bridge.
-A stylish, "BCBG" (yuppie) crowd, usually with champagne bottles at close hand, dances to DJs and live bands while taking in iconic views of the Seine.
+A stylish, "BCBG" (yuppie) crowd, usually with champagne bottles at close hand, dance to DJs and live bands while taking in iconic, sparkling views of the Seine at night.
 While live bands are all over the genre map, DJs tend to stick to sets of house, electro, and disco beats.